 Great Engineering Teams Hire Engineers from Hackbright

-Become a hiring partner of Hackbright Academy to be invited to our quarterly recruiting events — our hiring partners are the first to interview our talented graduates!
+Become a hiring partner of Hackbright Academy to be invited to our quarterly recruiting events — your recruiters will be among the first to interview our talented graduates!
+If you’re looking for great employees to bring on board, Hackbright has talented engineers for hire.
+So skip the job posting site, and take a look at some of the advantages of becoming a Hackbright hiring partner.

 Co-Founder, Skybox Imaging (acquired by Google)